 Many case-control studies have found an increase in ovarian cancer in prolonged talcum powder use.
 For any individual woman, there is an increased risk.
 In fact, many women diagnosed with ovarian cancer after using talcum powder products have no family history of ovarian cancer.

-Almost 50 years ago, British researchers began looking at ovarian tumors and found talc particles deeply embedded in 76 percent of the ovarian tumors they observed.
+Almost 50 years ago, British researchers began looking at ovarian tumors and found talc particles deeply embedded in 76% of the ovarian tumors they observed.
 The study published in 1971 and was the first to raise concerns about the possibility that talcum powder increased ovarian cancer risks.

 In 1982, epidemiologist Daniel Cramer of Brigham & Women’s Hospital in Bosten published a study in the medical journal Cancer.
 Cramer’s study showed the first statistical link between genital talc use and ovarian cancer.
 Shortly after Cramer’s publication, he received a call from an executive at Johnson & Johnson.
 Cramer said Semple tried to convince him the product was a harmless habit.
 On the other hand, Cramer tried to convince Semple that women should be warned of the risks presented from talcum powder use.
 Cramer later served as a paid expert and witness for the plaintiff in a 2011 court filing.